Alireza-ME/VoipCaller/README.md

 ## Notes

+- I suggest using the MicroSip program because it supports DTMF.
 - Make sure you have the necessary permissions to access sound and perform automated clicks.
 - Using this script in commercial or public environments may conflict with local laws.
 Use it cautiously.
 - Adjust the timings in the script (such as the wait time for sound playback) according to your needs.